tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 #### 7.1.2 Information Elements ActedUpon and Consulted in Results (normative)

 `Information Elements` may be `bdqffdq:ActedUpon` or `bdqffdq:Consulted` (the sub-types of `bdqffdq:InformationElement`).
 Presentations of data quality results MAY use `Information Element` sub-types to identify which specific values `Assertions` are being made about, and which values are being used to support those `Assertions`. `Information Elements` `Acted Upon` are those for which a `Validation` Test is asserting compliance/non-compliance, or for which an `Amendment` Test is proposing an improvement to the data. `Information Elements` `Consulted` are those which inform such decisions, but are not themselves the subject of the decision.
 For example, in the Test [AMENDMENT_EVENTDATE_FROM_VERBATIM](../../terms/bdqtest/index.md#AMENDMENT_EVENTDATE_FROM_VERBATIM), the `Information Element` `dwc:eventDate` is `Acted Upon`, while the `Information Element` `dwc:verbatimEventDate` is `Consulted`.
-Implementers may wish to clearly represent to consumers of data quality reports (particularly data quality reports in the form of spreadsheets), which terms are particular Tests are making `Assertions` about.
+Implementers may wish to clearly represent to consumers of `Data Quality Report`s (particularly `Data Quality Report`s in the form of spreadsheets), which terms are particular Tests are making `Assertions` about.

 Data quality reports SHOULD NOT assert that `Information Elements` `Consulted` for a `Validation` are NOT_COMPLIANT with respect to that `Validation`.

 #### 7.1.3 Example (non-normative)

-Below is an example, adapted from MCZbase (Kennedy et al. 2024), of a portion of a data quality report for a single specimen using an `Implementation` of BDQ Tests integrated into that collection management system.
+Below is an example, adapted from MCZbase (Kennedy et al. 2024), of a portion of a `Data Quality Report` for a single specimen using an `Implementation` of BDQ Tests integrated into that collection management system.

 This example shows the results of the Test Suite (the full set of BDQ Taxon Name-related Tests) that was run, with the Description (`rdfs:comment`) to identify the action taken by the Test to the collection management staff reading the report.
 The results (`Response.status` or `Response.result`) for the pre-amendment phase are given along with the `Response.comment` explaining why the Test returned the given results.
 The post-amendment phase `Responses` show what the results would be if all proposed `Amendments`, listed below the table, had been accepted. `Amendments` are not applied automatically.
 Users must explicitly change the data if they want to accept the proposals from the `Amendments`.
 A subset of the real results are shown here, so the percentages of COMPLIANT results does not agree with the subset of results in the table.